 This is when he began to call me from blocked numbers, sometimes 20 times a day.
 He would show up at my house unannounced.
 I ignored him, until one day I gave in.
 I forgave him, only for him to cheat on me again two weeks later.
 This was the final straw.
 I was heartbroken and couldn't process it all.
 I messaged his sister, telling her he was in a vulnerable mental state and was obviously still struggling with the death of his ex-girlfriend.
 I told him that I’d messaged his sister this, only for him to respond: "I can’t believe you actually thought she was dead, I meant dead as a metaphor.
 Like 'dead to me'.
 How did you not understand that?"

-Silly me, not realizing suicide was a 'metaphor'.
+Silly me, not realising suicide was a 'metaphor'.

 After this, my sense of reality became distorted and I began to question every aspect of my life.
 Maybe I had misheard him.
 Did I?
 Was I going insane?

-Domestic abuse charity Women’s Aid says the main indicators of emotional abuse are a partner questioning your memory of events, trivializing your thoughts or feelings, and turning things around to blame you.
-A pattern of these behaviours, as well as those which intimidate, criticize, undermine or control an individual are all major indicators of emotional abuse.
+U.K.-based domestic abuse charity Women’s Aid says the main indicators of emotional abuse are a partner questioning your memory of events, trivialising your thoughts or feelings, and turning things around to blame you.
+A pattern of these behaviours, as well as those which intimidate, criticise, undermine or control an individual, are all major indicators of emotional abuse.

 He made me question my own memory.
 He criticised things about me which, initially, he claimed to like.
 He undermined my thoughts and opinions.
 He humiliated me in front of others.
 He controlled how I spent my time.
 He never left me alone to heal – it took me moving cities and blocking him on every platform to recognise the relationship as abusive.
 But I got out.
 It was difficult, but I did it.